Polyvinyl alcohol eye drops act as artificial tears. They make dry eyes feel more comfortable.

 Manufacturer's PIL, Liquifilm Tears®; Allergan Ltd, The electronic Medicines Compendium.
 Dated July 2009.

-Manufacturer's PIL, Sno Tears®; Bausch & Lomb U.K Limited, The electronic Medicines Compendium.
-Dated May 2009.
+Manufacturer's PIL, Sno Tears®; Bausch & Lomb U.K Limited, Medicines and Healthcare products Regulatory Agency (MHRA).
+Dated November 2014.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.